 Breakpoint List An interactive list of all breakpoints.
 Call Stack Window An interactive display of the chain of procedure calls.
-Local Variable Window An interactive display of all variables that are in scope.
+Local Variable An interactive display of all variables that are in Window scope.

-Variable Dump Window Displays the full contents of a variable.
-Watch Window An interactive display of user specified variables
+Variable Dump Displays the full contents of a variable.

+Window

+Watch Window An interactive display of user specified variables.

-The Debug Window indicates which line it is on by the >>> located in the left margin.
-This is also the location where breakpoints are added.
+The Debug Window indicates which line it is on by the yellow line highlight and the arrow in the left margin.
+The left margin is also the location where breakpoints are added.
 To add a breakpoint, click in the left margin of the Debug Window on the line you wish to add the breakpoint.
 Clicking an active breakpoint will remove it.

-Figure 3.36: Debug Window
+Figure 3.35: Debug Window